PrefectHQ/prefect/docs/getting-started/quickstart.md

 Navigate to your Prefect Cloud UI and view your new deployment.
 Click the "Run" button to trigger a run of your deployment.

-Prefect Cloud will run your flow on your behalf and you can view the logs in the UI.
+Prefect Cloud will run your flow on your behalf.
+View the logs in the UI.

 ## Next steps

-To learn more, try our [tutorial](/tutorial).
+To learn more, check out our [tutorial](/tutorial).
 Then go deeper with our [how-to guides](/guides) and [concepts](/concepts).

 !!! tip "Need help?"